 5. The Reykjanes Peninsula and Lava Cave

-There is more to Reykjanes than the Blue Lagoon and Keflavik Airport.
-Did you know that Reykjanes peninsula is located on a rift zone between the North American plate and the Eurasian plate?
-That means it’s the only place where you can see the Mid-Atlantic rift above sea level.
+There is more to the Reykjanes peninsula than the Blue Lagoon and Keflavik Airport.
+Did you know that Reykjanes peninsula is located right in the middle of a rift zone between the North American plate and the Eurasian plate?
+This means the ground is literally pulling apart and cracking and scarring the ground as it goes.
+Luckily, there is also a large volcanic system underground here too so every time the ground breaks open, instead of sea water filling the gap, lava pours out.
+This creates new land and is the exact process as to why the whole of Iceland exists.
+Iceland is the only place on Earth where you can see the Mid-Atlantic rift above sea level.
 That alone should motivate you to explore the area, shouldn’t it?
 If you’re still hesitant, a visit to Iceland’s largest hot mud spring called Gunnuhver, the Mars-like landscape of Krýsuvík as well as a short hike down into Raufarhólshellir which is one of Iceland’s longest lava caves.

 Join our Between Continents: Reykjanes & The LAVA Tunnel tour and let’s explore the peninsula together!